mernst/uwisdom/Uw.md

 Card key access to rooms and labs in CSE buildings (the Allen Center or the Gates Center):
 To: <cardkey@cs.washington.edu>
-For undergrads: Please give these individuals access to the Gates Center upper floors, and Gates 253:
+ * For undergrads: Please give these individuals access to the Gates Center upper floors, and Gates 253.
-For non-undergrads: Please give these individuals access to the Gates Center upper floors, and Gates 253, and the amenity spaces like the kitchens:
+ * For non-undergrads: Please give these individuals access to the Gates Center upper floors, and Gates 253, and the amenity spaces like the kitchens.

 For undergraduates, need:

 * student ID
 * rooms to be given access to
 * end date (I always make it December 31)

 For visitors, need:

 * name
 * email address
 * end date
-* whether to give access to "amenity" spaces like the kitchens and printer/copier rooms The PLSE Lab is room Gates 253.
+* whether to give access to "amenity" spaces like the kitchens and printer/copier rooms

 How to order lunches / snack carts at UW CSE: